 The qualification of the UG electronics was performed using the test facilities of the "Laboratorio per lo Studio degli Effetti delle Radiazioni sui Materiali per lo Spazio" (SERMS), Terni, Italy.
+The "Electromagnetic Compatibility Laboratory" (CEM) of Perugia University conducted the electromagnetic compatibility tests.
+Technical test reports are available at [6].

-In the TV test, in addition to the UG electronics, also the UGPD crate, provided by CSIST, Taiwan [6] was included in the setup, supplying the power by DC-DC converters and powered by two external 28 V commercial power supplies.
-When the UGPD was not present, i.e. in the environmental stress test, external power supplies have been used also to power the UG electronics.
+In the electromagnetic compatibility test, in addition to the UG electronics, also the UGPD crate, provided by CSIST, Taiwan [7] was included in the setup, supplying the power by DC-DC converters and powered by external 28 V commercial power supply.
+When the UGPD was not present, i.e. in the environmental stress test and in the thermo-vacuum test, external power supplies have been used also to power the UG electronics.
 However, in both power supply setups, part A or part B of the UG electronics have been powered one at a time, as prescripted.